 Professional photographer Jim Crotty.
-Fine art prints, photography workshops, stock images and commercial/assignment photography, based in Frisco, Texas but frequently returns to Hocking Hills, Ohio to teach weekend workshops at The Inn at Cedar Falls.
+Fine art prints, photography workshops, stock images and commercial/assignment photography, based in Dayton, Ohio.
+I also teach as an adjunct communications instructor at both The Modern College of Design and at The University of Dayton.

 The Life Section of yesterday’s Dayton Daily News included an article about the photography workshops that I have been doing, and have scheduled, here in the Dayton area.
 It’s a good article and my thanks to Contributing Writer Pamela Dillon.

 The only correction I need to make is regarding the article headline that reads “Local artist presents free photography workshops.”